pounard/goat/Resources/docs/performance.md

 Regarding the test results and notes we can conclude that:

- *  5% difference over the most significant test run is not enough to do a full rewrite of the SQL formatter;
+ *  5% difference over the most significant test run is not enough to trigger a full rewrite of the SQL formatter;

  *  we may gain more by rewriting the most complex part: the where statement